JoesyP/JoesyP/README.md

 First-Gen CS student | 🇭🇳 → 🇺🇸

-Passionate about Blockchain & AI (since 2020)
+Passionate about Blockchain & AI

 Building a balanced life with code, friends, God, and fitness

-Current Bachlors of science student @UTSA Focusing on Data Science, and Cyber Security!
+Current Bachlors of Science student @UTSA Focusing on Data Science, and Cyber Security!

-Let's connect!
+Feel free to look around, Let's connect!